Yule: Significance and connection to other events

+Date of observance

+The exact dating of the pre-Christian Yule celebrations is unclear and debated among scholars.
+Snorri in Hákonar saga góða describes how the three-day feast began on "Midwinter Night", however this is distinct from the winter solstice, occurring approximately one month later.
+Andreas Nordberg proposes that Yule was celebrated on the full moon of the second Yule month in the Early Germanic calendar (the month that started on the first new moon after the winter solstice), which could range from 5 January to 2 February in the Gregorian calendar.
+Nordberg positions the Midwinter Nights from 19 to 21 January in the Gregorian calendar, falling roughly in the middle of Nordberg's range of Yule dates.
+In addition to Snorri's account, Nordberg's dating is also consistent with the account of the great blót at Lejre by Thietmar of Merseburg.

 Contemporary traditions

 Relationship with Christmas in Northern Europe

 In modern Germanic language-speaking areas and some other Northern European countries, yule and its cognates denote the Christmas holiday season.
 In addition to yule and yuletide in English, examples include jul in Sweden, Denmark, and Norway, jól in Iceland and the Faroe Islands, joulu in Finland, Joelfest in Friesland, Joelfeest in the Netherlands and jõulud in Estonia.

 Modern paganism

 As contemporary pagan religions differ in both origin and practice, these representations of Yule can vary considerably despite the shared name.
-Some Heathens, for example, celebrate in a way as close as possible to how they believe ancient Germanic pagans observed the tradition, while others observe the holiday with rituals "assembled from different sources."
-Heathen celebrations of Yule can also include sharing a meal and gift giving.
+Some Heathens, for example, celebrate in a way as close as possible to how they believe ancient Germanic pagans observed the tradition, while others observe the holiday with rituals "assembled from different sources".
+Heathen celebrations of Yule can also include sharing a meal and gift-giving.

 In most forms of Wicca, this holiday is celebrated at the winter solstice as the rebirth of the Great horned hunter god, who is viewed as the newborn solstice sun.
 The method of gathering for this sabbat varies by practitioner.
 Some have private ceremonies at home, while others do so with their covens: